tsackton/taelgar/Gazetteer/Greater Sembara/Duchy of Maseau/Duchy of Maseau.md

 ---
 headerVersion: 2023.11.25
-tags: [place, status/needswork/internal]
+tags: [place, status/cleanup/external]
 name: Duchy of Maseau
 typeOf: realm
 whereabouts: Greater Sembara
 aliases: [Maseau]
+dm_notes: color
+dm_plans: no
 ---
 # The Duchy of Maseau
 >[!info]+ Information
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% needs some rewriting and updating, minimally to incorporate comments %%
+%% needs some rewriting and updating, minimally to incorporate comments - the vibe below is also a bit outdated %%

 This land is a borderland and was essentially depopulated during the Great War.
 It was never a land blessed with rich natural resources, and before the Great War thrived on the trade flowing through the gap in the Mostreve Hills.
 During the war it suffered significant population loses, and to the extent that it recovered, it was from refugees who fled north from the fall of [[Isingue]] and the [[Istabor Alliance]].